 Steve concentrates his practice on large-scale consumer class actions and complex environmental mass tort litigation across the country.
 His diverse practice includes the defense of environmental torts concerning air and water quality, the representation of companies involved in product liability and catastrophic injury claims, and the handling of employment and business disputes.
 Steve has developed particular experience representing manufacturers in the automotive, industrial machinery and pharmaceutical and medical device industries.
 Steve has also acted as discovery liaison for distributors of generic pharmaceuticals in failure-to-warn mass tort litigation in multiple jurisdictions.

 He has helped large companies and small businesses craft responses to wage-and-hour litigation, including the defense of putative class and collective actions under the Fair Labor Standards Act and the Massachusetts Wage Act.
 Steve has also represented both employers and employees in administrative hearings and appeals concerning discrimination, retirement, accidental disability and unemployment benefits in Connecticut and Massachusetts.
 He frequently consults on and acts as local counsel in matters pending in the state and federal courts of Connecticut.
+After law school, Steve also worked as a pension analyst for a consulting group and interned in the legal department, where he reviewed and drafted memoranda on ERISA case law updates.

 Steve is a voluntary attorney with the Discovering Justice program, a Boston-based civic education nonprofit that pairs attorneys with schools to teach students about the justice system and prepare them to participate in mock trial and moot court programs.
 He also is actively involved as an officer the Massachusetts Chapter of the Federal Bar Association, rising from the Young Lawyers Division to become a member of the chapter executive board and secretary for the organization.